LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

 lab).
 Then we will take what we've learned in this session and use it to write a full program.

-This is a large enough program that it may be useful to have the editor be knowledgeable about C# syntax and formatting conventions.
-If you are using jEdit, see the :ref:`jedit` appendix for an overview and particularly to set it up neatly for C#.

-Also look at the NAnt appendix section :ref:`build-scripts`, through the part about run scripts.
-When you go to the command line, a run script should save you some typing for compiling and running.
-You could also consider the next section, :ref:`work-folder`.

 Requirements
 ------------